-VBE will be a District 70 serving site similar to other D70 Elementary Schools.
-Food will be delivered and served fresh daily to the school.
-Families will be able to use the same my school bucks platform to pay for student lunches.
+With the addition of our second school building in 2022, VBE will have a full service kitchen on site where hot lunches will be cooked and served to our students.
+Families can use the my school bucks platform, found as a link on our website, to pay for student lunches.
 VBE will participate in the free and reduced lunch program for families that meet the income requirements.
 We do not serve breakfast at VBE.

 Is bus transportation provided?

 Because VBE is not a boundary school and our students come from all areas of the Pueblo city and county limits, we do not offer bus transportation at VBE.

 Are there any expectations for volunteering at VBE?

 VBE believes that family support and involvement is vital to the success of our school.
 Therefore, we expect each family to complete 10 hours of volunteer activities each year.
 Parents will be notified of volunteer opportunities throughout the year.